AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 * An understanding of the project's development workflow.

-* Legal authorization, that is, you need to have signed a Contributor License Agreement.
+* Legal authorization, that is, you need to have signed a contributor License Agreement.
 See below for details.

 ## Legal Requirements